skyesaj/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+* Sessions makes way for data to come across as a request after authentication, so that a user doesn't have to have a new authentication on each request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+* Using bcrypt you will be able to hash a password that implements salting manually and automatically.Adds random characters so people cannot make a directory of passwords.

 - [ ] What does bcrypt do to slow down attackers?

+* Using salt helps you slow down attackers.
+By using bcrypt you're able to have a modified key setup algorithm the hash.

 - [ ] What are the three parts of the JSON Web Token?

+* The three parts are the:
+* headers
+* payload
+* signature

 ## Minimum Viable Product